MarkerMetro/MarkerMetro.UITest/README.md

             .SelectResult(0)
 ~~~
 * The contents of these methods will be calls to the ```app``` object.
 Refer to Xamarin UI Test documentation for the different options.
 Also read "Using Xamarin Test Recorder" below
-* Use ```With``` to call a method on a screen object that is not fluent.
+* Use ```With``` to call a method on a Screen object that is not fluent.
 This is particularly useful for assertions, for example
 ~~~
 .With((dashboard) => Assert.AreEqual(balance, dashboard.GetBalance()));
 ~~~
-* For each screen (or use a base Screen class), override ```ProgressIndicatorId``` to force a wait for that element to not be present before the test continues.
+* For each Screen (or, alternatively, use a base Screen class), override ```ProgressIndicatorId``` to force a wait for that element to not be present before the test continues.
 This is useful for automated waiting for loading spinners, ect
-* For each screen (or use a base Screen class), override ```WaitForId``` to force a wait for that element to be present before the test continues.
+* For each Screen (or, alternatively, use a base Screen class), override ```WaitForId``` to force a wait for that element to be present before the test continues.
 This can be useful is screens load asnychronously and elements should be present before continuing